OUR TEAM

 <b>Lastone Oyuki</b><br/> Senior MEAL Coordinator

-Lastone joins Lifeline with five years' experience in MEAL and has a rich background in project monitoring and evaluation in both emergency and development settings.
+Lastone joined Lifeline in 2022 and now serves as head of the M&E department.
+He has over a decade of experience in MEAL and a rich background in project monitoring and evaluation in both emergency and development settings.
 He holds a postgraduate diploma in monitoring and evaluation.

 -